dorkodu/sage/sage.md

 - ### Entity-focused Type System

     In modern software world, using data structurally as an object is the most common way, so Sage performs operations (e.g. data retrieval or modification) on a specific *“entity type”* .
-This entity type can be thought as a kind of "class" in *OOP*, with attributes (= properties) and acts (= methods) are defined on this *entity type*, and you query for an instance of *entity type*.
+An entity type can be thought as a kind of "class" in *OOP*, with attributes (or properties) and acts (or methods) are defined on this *entity type*.

+    Through its simple but effective type system, a Sage instance publishes its data capabilities in an entity-focused way, which determines what its clients are allowed to consume.
+It is the client that should be able to specify exactly how it will consume that data.
+These queries are specified at attribute‐level granularity.

 - ### Product-centric

     Sage was primarily designed to solve the problems of the data consumer, front-end application developers.
 The main goal was to provide an *intuitive, neat, lightweight and easily applicable framework for simplifying the data exchange process* and ease the burden on developers and their software architecture.
 For this reason, Sage offers a naturally appropriate way for both client and server sides of your application.

 - ### Client-first

-    Through its simple but effective type system, a Sage instance publishes its data capabilities in an entity-focused way, which determines what its clients are allowed to consume.
-It is the client that should be able to specify exactly how it will consume that data.
-These queries are specified at attribute‐level granularity.

     In the majority of client‐server applications written without a similar way to Sage, most of which use REST, the server itself determines the data returned in its endpoints.
 But a Sage API, on the other hand, returns exactly what a client asks for and no more.